 At OISF we work on Suricata as a virtual team.
-Currently our team resides across Europe, India and North America, but we welcome new team members in other parts of the world as well.
+Currently our team resides across Europe, India, and the Americas, but we welcome new team members in other parts of the world as well.
 Operating as a virtual team means everyone works from home or their own office space, in their own timezone.
 We communicate mostly by chat, email and phone calls.

 Each year we come together twice in person to work and reconnect.
 First is our annual team meeting, a 3-day mandatory meeting where we get together to brainstorm, socializing, etc. The location of this meeting varies from year to year but is typically held in either Europe or North America.
 Second, the team meets a few days prior to SuriCon, our annual user conference – the location once again varies from year to year but is typically held the end of October or early November.
 In addition, we also meet up at Suricata training events and conferences.

-The development process itself revolves around our Redmine instance and Github and happens for the largest part in the open.
-This means that team members submit pull requests to our Github repositories, others review it, etc. This makes working on this project something that is highly visible to the community and larger industry.
+The development process itself revolves around our Redmine instance and Github, and it happens for the most part in the open.
+This means that team members submit pull requests to our Github repositories, others review it, etc. This makes the work on this project highly visible to the community and larger industry.
 We do this because we believe in open source, but also to invite the larger community to help and contribute at every stage of development.